 HUBERT AND JAN VAN EYCK, the Adoration of the Mystic Lamb, 1432

-For many centuries, St Bavo’s Cathedral has housed one of the greatest masterpieces of Flemish art: the Adoration of the Mystic Lamb.
-After the death of Hubert van Eyck (circa 1366-1426), the retable was completed in 1432 by Jan van Eyck (circa 1390-1441) on commission from Joost Vijdt, an alderman of Ghent and the church warden of what was at the time the Church of St John the Baptist, and his wife Elisabeth Borluut.
-The work was intended to hang in their chapel in the ambulatory above the altar.
-Now it can be seen in the former baptistery.
-The iconography in the panel is centred on the Agnus Dei, an attribute of John the Baptist, patron saint of the parish.
-The central theme is human salvation through the crucifixion of Christ.
-The outer panels depict the people who commissioned the altarpiece.
-The Van Eyck brothers are the undisputed masters of the Flemish Primitive School, and the Adoration of the Mystic Lamb is a veritable masterpiece of the oil painting style they themselves developed.
+St Bavo’s Cathedral houses one of the greatest masterpieces of Flemish art: the Adoration of the Mystic Lamb.
+After the death of Hubert van Eyck (circa 1366-1426), the retable was completed in 1432 by Jan van Eyck (circa 1390-1441) on commission from Joost Vijdt, an alderman of Ghent and the church warden of what was the Church of St John the Baptist at the time, and his wife Elisabeth Borluut.

-In 2012, the Royal Institute for Cultural Heritage in Brussels and the Museum of Fine Arts in Ghent embarked on major restoration work to the altarpiece as well as an exhibition on the history of the Ghent Altarpiece in the Caermersklooster.
+In 2012, the Royal Institute for Cultural Heritage in Brussels embarked upon an ambitious restoration of the altarpiece at the Museum of Fine Arts in Ghent, and an exhibition on the history of the Adoration of the Mystic Lamb was held at the Carmelite Friary.

 JOOS VAN WASSENHOVE, Calvary Triptych, second half of the 15th century